Opening and Reopening Files in the Editor

 To reopen a file

-- To open a recently opened file, choose on the main menu or press Ctrl+E. Then select the desired file from the Recent Files pop-up window, that opens.
+To open a recently opened file, choose on the main menu or press Ctrl+E. Then select the desired file from the Recent Files popup, that opens.

-- To open a recently updated file, on the main menu, choose or press Ctrl+Shift+E. Then select the desired file from the Recently Edited Files pop-up window, that opens.
+To open a recently updated file, on the main menu, choose or press N/A. Then select the desired file from the Recently Edited Files popup, that opens.

 Opening files in a separate window